gluster/glusterdocs/docs/Administrator Guide/Thin-Arbiter-Volumes.md

-# Thin Arbiter volumes in gluster
+# Thin Arbiter volumes in GlusterD2

 Thin Arbiter is a new type of quorum node where granularity of what is good and what is bad data is less compared to the traditional arbiter brick.